ashshakir/hello-world/README.md

 Hi world!

-Ashshakir here, and I have now idea what I'm doing here, so bare with me.
+Ashshakir here, and I have know idea what I'm doing here, so bare with me.